 Graduate fellow opportunities

 The Great Lakes Commission-Sea Grant Fellowship is sponsored by the Great Lakes Commission, the National Oceanic and Atmospheric Administration’s (NOAA) National Sea Grant College Program and the Great Lakes Sea Grant Network.
-The upcoming year (2018/2019) will be the 19th year of the program.
 The selected Fellow will work with members of the Great Lakes’ science, policy, communication and education communities to advance the environmental quality and sustainable development goals of the Great Lakes states.
 The Fellow will contribute to and benefit from research coordination and policy analysis activities.
 The Fellow will be located at the Great Lakes Commission offices in Ann Arbor, Michigan.

 National Marine Fisheries Service Fellowships